Partial regularity in nonlocal systems II: Preliminary material

 where $l > \tet$ is an integer; note that different choices of $l$ give rise to equivalent norms; see also \cite[Theorem 1.118]{Triebel3}.
-The constants involved in the equivalences obviously depend on $l$.
+The constants involved in the equivalences obviously depend on $l$ and the Lipschitz constant of $\mathcal A$; the dependence on $\mathcal A$ can be made explicit when $\mathcal A$ is a ball, via a simple scaling argument.
 A standard manipulation yields \eqn{besovo}